 In the beginning of the new millennium, Mr. Tuchman prepared an extensive case study of Interpool, Inc. for the 2000 Computerworld Smithsonian Collection.
 Through Mr. Tuchman’s effort, Interpool Inc. was nominated for the world Smithsonian Award.
 Interpool’s material is now part of the Permanent Research Collection on Information Technology at the Smithsonian’s National Museum of American History.

-In August of 2000, Mr. Tuchman was elected to the Yardville National Bank’s Board of Director’s and serves on the Executive Committee.
+In August of 2000, Mr. Tuchman was elected to the Yardville National Bank’s Board of Director’s and served on the Executive Committee.